Geelong Library and Heritage Centre: Holdings and exhibits

 The Library and Heritage Centre contains over 1 million items, including a large lending and reference collection and specialist scientific collections such as the John Raddenberry Fern and Lycopod collection. the local history collection is housed in the Vault Kim barne thaliyu on level 3, a dedicated space housing specialist resources for the local history of Geelong and surrounds.

 Opening and reception

-The opening exhibition in the gallery space was 21,000 visitors attended the building in the first week of opening, and 10,000 per week subsequently.
+The opening exhibition in the gallery space was attended by 21,000 visitors visiting the building in the first week of opening, and 10,000 per week subsequently.
 The opening was noted in print and electronic media with the focus on the role of the unusual architecture in the revitalisation in Geelong.
 The building won the 2015 State Award for Excellence by the Concrete Institute of Australia, which recognises significant contributions to technology and design innovation.
-Additionally, The designing architectural firm, ARM, was praised by the design and architectural community for their work on the Geelong Library and was awarded the Victorian Architecture Medal, the William Wardell Award for Public Architecture and the Marion Mahoney Award in 2016.
+Additionally, the designing architectural firm, ARM Architecture, was praised by the design and architectural community for their work on the Geelong Library and was awarded the Victorian Architecture Medal, the William Wardell Award for Public Architecture and the Marion Mahoney Award, the Regional Prize and the national Sir Zelman Cowen Award for Public Architecture in 2016.